sly-yang/libkro/README.md

 ==========

-KRO image files were created by authors of the AutoPano tools to independently get around the 30K limitation of many other image formats, it is basically a simple format that stores all raw data in uncompressed format.
+KRO image files were created by authors of the AutoPano tools to independently get around the 30K limitation of many other image formats, it is basically a simple image format that stores all raw data in uncompressed format.
 A detailed description can be found on [Paul Bourke's website](https://paulbourke.net/dataformats/kro/), a snapshot is provided here as well.

 Despite its simplicity, there are few open source libraries that manipulates the format, the libkro is therefore here to provide a convenient way for reading and writing KRO format.